AwsGeek/aws-ip-summary/README.md

-# aws-ip-summary
-Recieve a sumary notification via SNS each time ther is a change to the AWS IP ranges
+Receive a summary notification via SNS each time ther is a change to the AWS IP ranges

 1. Create the IAM role.
 Permissions to SNS Publish
 2. Create the SNS topic and subscribe to it